everglotapp/everglot/README.md

     npm run migrate create "this is my migration name"
 ```

-Then change it.
-To run newly create and/or remaining migrations, call the `migrate` npm script with the up command as you did during the initial setup (to load the schema):
+Then change the new file.
+To run newly created and/or remaining migrations, call the `migrate` npm script with the up command as you did during the initial setup (to load the schema):

 ```bash
 PGHOST=localhost \